marketredesign/mrd-auth0-laravel/UPGRADE.md

 user information using the `Users` facade in this package (or the `UserRepository` in this package directly).

 #### Update AUTH0_DOMAIN in the `.env`
-Applications that make use of the Auth0 Management SDK (e.g. to retrieve user information) should use the tenant sub-domain from Auth0 instead of the custom domain.
+Applications that make use of the Auth0 Management SDK (e.g. to retrieve user information) should store the tenant sub-domain from Auth0 in the `AUTH0_DOMAIN` variable, instead of the custom domain.
 An additional environment variable, `AUTH0_CUSTOM_DOMAIN`, can be used to configure the custom Auth0 domain (which was previously used in the `AUTH0_DOMAIN` variable instead).

+So, the domain that was previously configured in `AUTH0_DOMAIN` should now be stored in the `AUTH0_CUSTOM_DOMAIN` environment variable.
+Subsequently, the Auth0 tenant domain (found in Auth0's Application settings page, has the form `[tenant].auth0.com`) should now be stored in the `AUTH0_DOMAIN` environment variable.